RozeFound/mmc-export/README.md

 -v --version: specify modpack version, will be overriden by config's value if exists
 --modrinth-search: modrinth search accuracy
 --exclude-providers: providers you wish to exclude from search
---exclude-forbidden: set to not ignore CF distribution flag.
-Must be enabled for public modpacks.
 ```
 > All paths can be relative to current working directory or absolute.